Sintrastes/sintrastes.github.io/src/posts/2021-07-19-sum_types_are_not_a_silver_bullet.markdown

  the idea below briefly for some context in understanding what I mean by "product of sums" in my analogy.

-For those not familiar, whereas primary school algebra focuses on *computations* and *algorithms* in a particular algebraic system, abstract algebra is the study of *algebraic strucutes* themselves, and the sets of rules that define them.
+For those not familiar, whereas primary school algebra focuses on *computations* and *algorithms* in a particular algebraic system, abstract algebra is the study of *algebraic structures* themselves, and the sets of rules that define them.
 For instance, even back in primary school, you probably learned the rules:

 ::: mathblock